Easiest 7000m Peaks Nepal

 So you know that Nepal is a place of high-altitude mountains.
 You have already read it's home to 8 peaks over 8000 meters, but what about the peaks around 7000 meters?
 Want to know about them too?

-Here are some of the easiest to moderate 7000-meter peaks in Nepal that you should know in 2023.
+Here are some of the easiest to moderate 7000-meter peaks in Nepal that you should know before planning an expedition.

 Lhakpa Ri Peak - 7,045 Meters

 Lhakpa Ri is a mountain peak located in the Himalayas.
-It is situated on the north side of Mount Everest in the Solu-Khumbu region of Nepal.
-The peak stands at 7,005 meters (22,982 feet) above sea level.
+It is situated on the north side of Mount Everest which places it just across the border in Tibet rather than in Nepal itself, though it is climbed so often alongside Nepali peaks that most lists include it.
+The peak stands at 7,045 meters (23,113 feet) above sea level and is regarded as one of the most straightforward 7,000-metre summits anywhere.
 It is a popular destination for mountaineers and climbers, as it offers challenging technical climbing routes and spectacular views of the surrounding mountains.

-Lakpa Ri was first climbed by the British climber George Mallory.
+Lhakpa Ri was first climbed in 1921 by George Mallory and Guy Bullock during the British Everest reconnaissance expedition.
 Since then, it has been climbed by many other groups worldwide.
 The climbing season for Lhakpa Ri typically falls between April and May, when the weather is more favorable.

 Putha Himchuli Peak - 7,246 Meters